FME Version

 Part 1: Creating the FME Workbench Workspace

-The first part of this article explains how to make the FME Desktop workspace that will be used to create the FME Server Workspace App.
-It will carry all the duties of transforming the data as well as being the main platform where we can set up user parameters.
+The first part of this article explains how to create the workspace for the FME Flow Workspace App.
+The workspace will transform the data and be the main platform for setting up user parameters.

 1. Add Creator Transformer